-According to the U.S. Bureau of Labor Statistics, employment of paralegals and legal assistants is projected to grow 22 percent between 2006 and 2016, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of paralegals and legal assistants is projected to grow 17 percent between 2012 and 2022, faster than the average for all occupations.
 Review this area and the links below to learn more about the paralegal profession and NALA's role in leading the field.

 Click here to read about the Paralegal Profession in the